- 22 Sep 2016

 - never just calling for an update, but estate agents who call the lawyer to offer information they have discovered

 - offering up in any telephone call, what can they do to help

 If you are looking for conveyancing services in the South, our expert residential property solicitors based in Salisbury, Southampton, Poole, Bournemouth and Winchester are on hand to provide you with the legal help and guidance you need.
-Don’t hesitate to contact Partner and Conveyancing Solicitor Tim Higham, on 01722 426985 or contact us here.
+Don’t hesitate to contact Partner and Property Solicitor Lucy Spollin on 01202 339006 or contact us here.